Home > Winter

 We advise getting a snowboard jacket with a hood that is helmet-compatible; (photo/Eric Phillips)

+Hoods can be fixed or removable.
 Some hoods are adjustable via elastic pulls on the side and back.
 Others have an integrated visor so that they don’t collapse beneath moisture and help keep precipitation from reaching the topside of your goggles.
-A handful of hoods are removable, while most are fixed.

 Weight

-The lightest jackets in our picks include the Outdoor Research’s Skytour Jacket at 627 g and the Women’s Shralpinist Stretch 3L Jacket at 650 g.
+The lightest jackets in our picks include the Outdoor Research Men’s Skytour AscentShell Jacket at 627 grams, followed closely by the Jones Snowboards Men’s Shralpinist Stretch Recycled Jacket at 786 grams.
+The women’s iterations of those two models weigh slightly less than the men’s versions.

-Slightly heavier but still fairly lightweight designs include the Jones Snowboards MTN Surf Parka and Flylow Roswell Jacket at 950 g each.
-A slightly beefier jacket is the Burton Men’s Covert 2.0 Jacket at 993 g.
+Hitting a fair middle-ground weight is the Jones Snowboards MTN Surf Parka at 920 grams, and the Flylow Roswell Jacket at 975 grams.
+Another slightly beefier jacket is the Burton Men’s Covert 2.0 Jacket at 992 grams.

 Snowboarder Adjusts Jacket Cuff Over Mittens